typesense/typesense-website/docs-site/content/28.0/api/stemming.md

 ## Basic Stemming

 Basic stemming uses the [Snowball stemmer](https://snowballstem.org/) algorithm to automatically detect and handle word variations.
-This works well for common word patterns in the configured language.
+Being rules-based, it works well for common word patterns in the configured language, but may produce unintended side effects with brand names, proper nouns, and locations.
+Since these rules are designed primarily for common nouns, applying them to specialized content like company names or locations can sometimes degrade search relevance.

 To enable basic stemming for a field, set `"stem": true` in your collection schema: